aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/csvdatasource/_index.md

 Provides access to data of a CSV file or stream to be used within a report.

-To learn more, visit the **LINQ Reporting Engine** documentation article.
+To learn more, visit the [ LINQ Reporting Engine ][LINQ Reporting Engine] documentation article.

 To access data of the corresponding file or stream while generating a report, pass an instance of this class as a data source to one of [ReportingEngine](../../com.aspose.words/reportingengine). buildReport overloads.